Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/Register/register-FIDO2-device.md

 - The application runtime  has access to the client secret and token endpoint.

-## Step 2: Create MFA Device - FIDO2 Device
+## Step 2: Initiate device registration

-- As a pre-requisite the FIDO2 service must be enabled for application and client browser should be compatible for FIDO2 (WebAuthn).
+- As a pre-requisite the FIDO2 service must be enabled for application.

-- API to Create MFA device for user.
+- POST /ciam-mfa/v2/users/{{username}}/mfadevices operation initiate FIDO2 device registration to the specified user resource.

+- API will return "authId" in response which will be required during device activation.